Epistle of James

 James 3.1, “Not many of you should become teachers, my brothers, since you know that we will be judged more severely.
 (2) For we all stumble in many ways; if someone does not stumble in what he says, he is a mature man who can bridle his whole body.”
 James 3.5, “So too the tongue is a tiny part of the body, yet it boasts great things.
 See how a little fire sets a whole forest ablaze!
 (6) Yes, the tongue is a fire, a world of wickedness… (8) …it is an unstable and evil thing, full of death-dealing poison!”

-The reference to “the tongue,” is taken in the negative, such as gossip which soon turns to slander.
-Constant murmuring leads to constant doubt.
+The reference to “the tongue” is taken in the negative, such as gossip, which soon turns into slander.
+Constant murmuring leads to continual doubt.
 Misuse of speech can lead to problems, among them that the “death-dealing poison” begins to reside in you.

-All people are made in the image of God, they should be blessed not cursed, v.
-9-10; leading to v.
+All people are made in the image of God, and therefore should be blessed, not cursed, v.
+1.9-10, leading to v.
 13, “Who among you is wise and understanding?
 Let him demonstrate it by his good way of life, by actions done in the humility that grows out of wisdom.”

-Selfish ambition is worldly, unspiritual, and even demonic if allowed to go too far (v.
-14-15); (v.
-17-18) “but the wisdom from above is, first of all, pure, then peaceful, kind, open to reason, full of mercy and good fruits, without partiality and without hypocrisy.
-And peacemakers who sow seed in peace raise a harvest of righteousness [within themselves or blessing within].”
+Ambition and accomplishment are noteworthy, even necessary.
+Selfish ambition, however, denotes worldliness, and may even become demonic if allowed to go too far, v.
+14-15; v.
+17-18, “but the wisdom from above is, first of all, pure, then peaceful, kind, open to reason, full of mercy and good fruits, without partiality and without hypocrisy.
+And peacemakers who sow seed in peace raise a harvest of righteousness [within themselves or blessing within and toward others].”

-Ask to be blessed, ask to be anointed.
-Be willing to speak the Word in matters of importance or immediacy, and be willing to offer sincere prayer.
+Ask to be blessed; ask to be anointed.
+Be willing to speak the Word in matters of importance or immediacy and offer sincere prayer.
 Throughout his epistle, James directs us to inspect attributes of character, then directs us to proper actions.
 Sowing seed in peace, being open to reason, and being full of mercy is Christ’s character.

 Quarrels and Prayer

 Little has been mentioned on this website concerning prayer.
-The reason is that prayer is personal, each person does pray in his own way, and confession is both personal and private.
-However, James has a few things to say about prayer, especially prayer in the midst of strong disagreements.
+The reason is that prayer is personal; each person does pray in their own way, and confession is both personal and private.
+However, James has a few things to say about prayer amid strong disagreements.

-Chapter Four begins with: “What is causing all the quarrels and fights among you?
+Chapter Four begins: “What is causing all the quarrels and fights among you?
 Isn’t it your desires battling inside you?”

 This letter is for the burgeoning church, but it is directed to each person, as James intimates.
-“Quarrels and fights among you” could be as easily written as “Quarrels and fights within you,” for that in fact is what has occurred.
-The next sentence, “Isn’t it your desire battling inside you,” confirms the basic message of how the various congregations had lost their way.
-It is just as true that such quarrels and battling at times rage within us, and in doing so reflect the nature of the actual pathway someone has chosen or is engaged in.
+“Quarrels and fights among you” could be as easily written as “Quarrels and fights within you,” for that, in fact, is what has occurred.
+The next sentence, “Isn’t it your desire battling inside you,” confirms how the various congregations had lost their way.
+It is just as accurate that such quarrels and battling at times rage within us and, in doing so, reflect the nature of the actual pathway someone has chosen or is engaged in.
+These pathways can lead to wrath, confusion, discarding what could be the good for a shamble of understanding, totally misguided.
+Many earthly teachings will lead a soul in this direction, and certainly, the Pharisees are such an example.

 (v.2) “You desire things and you don’t have them.”
 The article on Adam and Eve explains Desire to some extent.
-Desire to acquire out of season is a main complaint most commentators make concerning Eve.
+Desire to acquire out of season is a primary complaint most commentators make concerning Eve.
 Adam’s desire was to release his responsibility so that he, too, may indulge.
-She blamed the Satan-serpent; Adam blamed her, but also indirectly blames God—“the woman you gave me.”
-Adam seems fine with his justification, and Eve is just as casual.
-The church faces a similar issue, just as then, also today.
-The congregant’s justification, each person, wishes to establish the proper church through their reasonings, but not inspect themselves, nor are they moving through the spirit.
+She blamed the Satan-serpent; Adam blamed her, but also indirectly blamed God—“the woman you gave me.”
+Adam seems fine with his justification, and Eve is just as casual, as if that is all that is necessary, much as most of us do.
+The church faces a similar issue, just as then and today.
+James addresses the congregant’s justifications; each person wishes to establish the proper church through their reasonings but does not inspect themselves, nor are they moving through the spirit, nor apparently in love.

 (v.2) “The reason you don’t have is that you do not pray.”
 Arguing had taken the place of prayer.
-In a similar manner pertaining to the individual, through prayer the same forces can be quelled.
-The congregation should confess this ill-tempered pathway and resolve differences, James advises, but so too is the exact situation portrayed in each person’s life.
+Similarly to the individual, through prayer, a person can quell the same forces.
+James advises that the congregation should confess this ill-tempered pathway and resolve differences, but so too is the exact situation portrayed in each person’s life.
 It could be asked, ‘Just what kind of a church are you running inside yourself, and why is quarreling and unhappiness continuing?’
-Prayer moves the spirit forward to its proper position, so that the spirit can act within you, seen and unseen, and prepare your ground for good seed.
+Prayer moves the spirit forward to its proper position so that the spirit can act within you, seen and unseen, known or unknown, and prepare your ground for good seed.

 The kingdom within is much like a church.
-You live in that kingdom and you go to that church.
-The fundamental error of not attending to the kingdom is exposed, by the constant arguing, justifications perhaps, but not one wit of looking at self and then to seek, ask or knock.
-The element of prayer is powerful, for no matter what you know, no matter how much the spirit has witnessed for thee, witnessing and knowledge are not the same as direct communion with God.
+You live in that kingdom, and you go to that church.
+The constant arguing and justifications perhaps expose the fundamental error of not attending to the kingdom, but not one wit of looking at Self and then to seek, ask, or knock.
+The element of prayer is powerful, for no matter what you know or how much the spirit has witnessed for you, witnessing and knowledge are not the same as direct communion with God.

 (v.3) “Or you pray and don’t receive, because you pray with the wrong motive, that of wanting to indulge your own desires.”* The Way directs you to deal with yourself first, then look at the issue at hand.
-Much like speaking from the spirit (speaking the Word), prayer should be employed for important matters or communion, for His presence, and oneness.
+Much like speaking from the spirit (speaking the Word), prayer should be employed for essential matters, communion, His presence, and oneness.
 Confession works wonders.
-Forming a church cannot be after “your own desires,” but must be after God’s desire.
-So it is within each individual.
+Forming a church cannot be done after “your own desires” but after God’s desire.
+So, it is within each individual.

 *(CJSB footnotes) “You pray with the wrong motive.
 Not all prayers are pleasing to Adonai, especially when they come from selfish motives.
-All t’fillah (prayer) must be in line with God’s will and Scripture (I John 5.14-15).”
-(Comp.
-Jewish Study Bible)
+All t’fillah (prayer) must be in line with God’s will and scripture (I John 5.14-15).”

 (v.
 17) “So then, anyone who knows the right thing to do and fails to do it is committing a sin.”
-This scripture provides a basic principle of the Way.
-Moving toward spiritual enlightenment is part of the wisdom teaching of the Way, but this wisdom cannot be made real or accomplished unless you begin to do ‘right actions’, the right thing.
-These right actions are usually thought of as acting on more important matters.
-But James is writing to a whole congregation, one that is engaged in anger, recrimination, basic differences in understanding, and spiritual philosophy—we see this struggle in our own lives and with whom we congregate.
+This scripture provides a fundamental principle of the Way.
+Moving toward spiritual enlightenment is part of the wisdom teaching of the Way, but this wisdom cannot become real or accomplished unless you begin to do ‘right actions,’ the right thing.
+These right actions are usually thought of as acting on more critical matters.
+But James is writing to a whole congregation, one that is engaged in anger, recrimination, perhaps fundamental differences in understanding, and spiritual philosophy—we see this struggle in our own lives and similar conflicts with whom we congregate.

 We cannot make one person a congregation, nor can we make a congregation one person, but James’ epistle lays down much of what Jesus would have us do.
-Gained by measure, your enlightened journey will be tested, life itself dictates that this is so.
+Gained by measure, each person’s enlightened journey will be tested; life itself dictates that this is so.
 In James, we see churches being tested, but churches are made up of people.
-So it is that each person is receiving a test at the hands of his brothers, not so much by intent, but by the disagreements themselves and the apparent wrath which follows.
+So it is that each person is receiving a test at the hands of their brothers, not so much by intent but by the disagreements themselves and the apparent wrath that follows.

 Chapter Five reveals a very interesting statement in verse twelve.
-“Above all, brothers, stop swearing oaths—not, “By Heaven,” not, “By Earth,” and not be any other formula; rather, let your yes be “Yes” be simply “Yes” and your “No” simply “No,” so that you will not fall under condemnation.”
+“Above all, brothers, stop swearing oaths—not, “By Heaven,” not “By Earth,” and not be any other formula; rather, let your yes be “Yes” be simply “Yes” and your “No” simply “No,” so that you will not fall under condemnation.”
 This passage indicates that James had Essene training.
-Commoners and including Pharisee and Sadducee priests, when swearing to tell the truth, would swear by Adonai, or apparently popular at the time by swearing on their mother’s grave.
+Commoners, including Pharisee and Sadducee priests, when swearing to tell the truth, would swear by Adonai, or popular at the time, by swearing on their mother’s grave.

-Not so the Essene, they were expected to tell the truth at all times as their order required.
-According to the Essene, any other oath was considered close to blasphemy, for your oath is now being convened with God—you have associated God with your own words, or your own workings.
-Much as YHWH was not written or spoken for the same reasons (Adonai was used), including God in your ‘fleshly’ business by swearing oaths becomes a convenience of familiarity which is inappropriate.
+Not so the Essene; the Essenes were expected to always tell the truth as their order required.
+According to the Essene, any other oath rubbed shoulders with blasphemy, for you are convening your oath with God—you have associated God with your own words or your own workings.
+Much as YHWH was not written or spoken for the same reasons (Adonai was used), including God in your ‘fleshly’ business by swearing oaths becomes a convenience of familiarity, which is inappropriate.

 If James is issuing this plea for ceasing all oaths, and Jesus remonstrated on the same topic,* we have an acute point lending the thought that both Jesus and James were Essene, as many scholars believe.
 But since Jesus was called the Nazarene, both would have been a part of Nazarene Essene theology and practice.
-The priesthood maintained a fairly strict adherence to the Essene knowledge base and wisdom interpretation; learning this wisdom led to caution by way of the fundamental rules James imparts.
+The priesthood maintained a fairly strict adherence to the Essene knowledge base and wisdom interpretation.

 *Mt.
 5.37

-The improper mixing of spirit and flesh was already widely known, with tales of the Watchers most prominate.
-Jesus comments on giving to Caesar what is his, and to give God what is His.
+The improper mixing of spirit and flesh was already widely known, with the tales of the Watchers most prominent.
+Jesus comments on giving Caesar what is his and giving God what is His.
 Forgive others and make things right before you pray.
-If you judge and condemn, but cannot forgive, so you live with judgment as your parcel, and by possession, you will then be judged.
+If you judge and condemn but cannot forgive, so you live with judgment as your parcel, and by possession of judgment, you will then be judged.
 For the teaching of the Way, Jesus speaks of not my will but thine, again separating flesh and spirit.
-This awareness as to values, and where value is placed, imparts clarity and a certain kind of spiritual precision, leading to sanctity, or more sanctified acts.
+This awareness of values and where value is placed imparts clarity and a certain spiritual precision, leading to sanctity or more sanctified acts.

 Verses 19 and 20 close the Epistle of James: “My brothers, if one of you wanders from the truth, and someone causes him to return, you should know that whoever turns a sinner from his wandering path will save him from death and cover many sins.”